 - General outpatient

 While in treatment, the PA PHP staff will continue to work closely with the treatment provider or facility to make sure you are receiving the support and resources necessary to address your illness.
 Most cases involve regular calls and communication pertaining to your progress.
-It is our goal is monitor and make sure you are receiving the best care.
+It is our goal is to monitor and make sure you are receiving the best care.

 For over 35 years the PA PHP has provided monitoring services to physicians and other medical professionals.
 Our long-term monitoring approach allows the PA PHP to collect documentation of recovery activities, which can then be used to advocate for present participants.

 After completing an assessment, and if treatment is needed, the PA PHP will work with a provider to develop an individualized monitoring agreement.
 While agreements are unique to the individual, most agreements include:

 - Toxicology Testing